json-bateman/watchma/README.md

 ### Testing

-Right now I have basic clickthrough testing setup using playwright, `npm test` or `npm run test:ui` for detailed results
+Right now I have basic clickthrough testing setup using playwright, `npm test` or `npm run test:ui` for detailed results Testing is put in place on push to prevent regression, if your git client is giving you an error, try running `npm test` to see more detailed errors.